 Los Angeles 4 New Jersey 0

-“If we win one more game, I hope the San Andreas Fault can take it,” forward Dustin Penner said Monday after a 4-0 victory over the New Jersey Devils.
+“If we win one more game, I hope the San Andreas fault can take it,” Kings forward Dustin Penner said.

-It appears as though New Jersey shares something in common with each of the Kings previous three opponents — they have no answer for Quick, who is a slam dunk selection to win the Conn Smythe Trophy as playoff MVP.
+It appears as though the Devils share something in common with each of the Kings previous three opponents — they have no answer for Quick, who looks like a slam dunk selection to win the Conn Smythe Trophy as playoff MVP.

-Alec Martinez opened the scoring at 5:40 of the second period immediately after Quick denied David Clarkson on a dangerous opportunity.
-Teammate Dwight King got four whacks at a puck that was lodged under Martin Brodeur’s pads before Martinez finally knocked it into the net — a play the Devils goaltender felt should have been blown dead.
+Alec Martinez ended up opening the scoring at 5:40 of the second period immediately after Quick denied David Clarkson on a dangerous opportunity.
+Teammate Dwight King got four whacks at a puck that was lodged under Martin Brodeur’s pads before Martinez knocked it into the net — a play the Devils goaltender felt should have been blown dead.